 I could say it all started back in March, but that’s not necessarily true.
 I was stronger then than I am now.
 Well… maybe that’s not entirely true.
-I guess in many ways, I’m stronger now than I was then.
+I guess, in many ways, I’m stronger now than I was then.
 But nobody would know that but me.
+Honest.

 It’s waaaaaay more personal than that.

-But let me step away from the story here and say that there have been just as many highs…maybe more of them, in fact….as lows.
+But let me step away from the story here for a minute.
+There have been just as many highs…maybe more of them, in fact….as lows.
 And I’ll get to those in a minute, so please don’t think I’m just bellyaching.
+I’m just being honest.

 I lost my Daddy this year.
 I know, I know, I’m not the only one, but in light of how it happened, which I don’t particularly want to talk about right now, it’s hard to let it go.
 And you know what’s even more mind-boggling?